dannagle/PacketSender/README.md

   --help-all                Displays help including Qt specific options.
   -v, --version             Displays version information.
   -q, --quiet               Quiet mode.
 Only output received data.
-  -x, --hex                 Parse data-to-send as hex (default).
+  -x, --hex                 Parse data-to-send as hex (default for
+                            TCP/UDP/SSL).
-  -a, --ascii               Parse data-to-send as mixed-ascii (like the GUI).
+  -a, --ascii               Parse data-to-send as mixed-ascii (default for http
+                            and GUI).
   -A, --ASCII               Parse data-to-send as pure ascii (no \xx
                             translation).
   -w, --wait <ms>           Wait up to <milliseconds> for a response after